CodeForAfrica/DopplerMaps/README.md

 ### CSV file

+Doppler Maps reads data from a CSV file.
+The first column of the CSV file **must** be named `Geographic Administrative Unit`.

 | Geographic Administrative Unit | 2003 | 2004 | 2005 |
 | ------------------------------ | ---- | ---- | ---- |
 | Alabama                        | 5    | 13   | 12   |